-Frequent and heavy rainfall in recent days has caused record and near-record flooding of rivers, creeks, and streams throughout much of Indiana.
+Frequent and heavy rainfall in recent days has caused flooding of rivers, creeks, and streams throughout parts of Indiana.
 Large ponded areas exist in fields distant from floodwaters.
-The rains have often been accompanied by damaging winds and hail that have caused additional damage to the state's corn, soybean, and wheat crops.
+Storms in recent weeks have also included damaging winds and hail that caused additional damage to a number of cornfields.
 The consequences to grain yield and quality from the damage caused by the flooding/ponding and wind are difficult to pinpoint with much accuracy because little research exists that addresses these chance-occurring yield-limiting factors.
 Risks and expectations, however, can be outlined.